 Filing for Social Security or SSI Disability in Rhode Island

-Filing for Social Security disability benefits in Rhode Island is generally the same as in other states, but certain payment amounts are different in Rhode Island, and you'll be dealing with the Rhode Island Disability Determination Services office in Providence.
-Below we discuss these differences and provide statistics for RI disabilities and contact information for the various disability-related offices in RI.
+How you apply for Social Security disability benefits in Rhode Island is generally the same as in other states, but a different agency decides disability claims in Rhode Island: the Rhode Disability Determination Services (DDS) office in Providence.
+Also, the State of Rhode Island pays extra money to people receiving SSI in RI.

 A table comparing these statistics in Rhode Island and in the nation is below.